sunchengyu1111/COFFEE/README.md

 L3 cache         |8 MB   |12 MB  |None   |
 RAM              |16 GB  |48 GB  |16 GB  |

 We implement COFFEE using the above hardware platform.
-But COFFEE is equally applicable to other platforms and supercomputers.
+However, COFFEE is equally applicable to other platforms and supercomputers.

 ## Compile and install
 Our makefile is based on [GNU Compiler (GCC)](https://gcc.gnu.org/) and can be compiled on the Tianhe series of supercomputers by the following command.